 2. Sexual immorality “wages war against the soul”(5)

 This is not mere poetic language; it is the soul vs. your fleshly desires.
-The flesh wins at the expense of your soul.
+The body wins at the expense of your soul, but God intended you to have authority over your body, not for your body to rule you.
+You are not your body.
 Sexual immorality destroys the image of God in you and it destroys every civilization that practices it.
 Oxford anthropologist, J.D.
 Unwin studied eighty-six societies and civilizations spanning several thousand years of history, and found that none survived more than three generations once sex outside of marriage became accepted … no exceptions.(6) In all cases the decline was irreversible.
 God’s moral instructions for humanity are designed to maximize human flourishing and minimize pain and suffering.

 3. Abstaining from sexual immorality is essential for the authentic Christian.